Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

   - All Caliber Conversion Kits (weapon mod)
   - Paa Hazmat suit to Paa Battle suit
   - Shimmer tools use CMB Steel and Euphemium
-  - All Meteorite Sword recipes (custom)
+  - All Meteorite Sword recipes
   - Security Armor (tweaked)
   - Dual miniguns (Plasma Forge)
-  - Cheaper Multi Fluid Identifier
+  - Heretic Autoshotgun
   - Bismuth Blocks to Alexandrite (Exposure Chamber)
   - Radioactive Gem
   - Balefire shard (made with Radioactive gems)
   - N2 and Balefire Charges
   - And many more.

-- 4 custom Resource Packs, one of them include new textures for swords and tools.
+- 4 custom Resource Packs, one with new textures and touchups for swords and tools.

 - Complete, customized keybind map.